In this article, we’ll pull back the covers on how SMS messaging works and the technology behind it. Here’s what we’ll cover...

 Has Anything Changed With Message Segments?

-Honestly, SMS standards have barely changed since the early 2000s.
 New things like iMessage, Facebook Messenger, and WhatsApp have introduced a new way to message.
 These methods seem like text messages but they are very different and all involve sending messages through the internet.

-Here at Text In Church, we send true SMS text messages that travel through cell signals, not the internet.
+Here at Text In Church, we send true SMS text messages that travel through cell signals, not the Internet.
 This means the recipient of your text message doesn’t have to have data on their mobile phone to receive your messages.

 But SMS messages are still structured the same way they were when they were created in the ’80s.
 They are sent in 140-byte chunks known as message segments.